-- 14. The board should approve a policy for selecting directors which: - a) Is specific and verifiable. - b) Ensures that nominations or proposals for re-election are based on a prior analysis of the board's needs. - c) Favours the diversity of expertise, experience and gender.
+- 14. The board should approve a policy designed to favour an appropriate composition of the board that: - a) Is specific and verifiable; - b) Ensures that nominations for appointment or re-election are based on a prior analysis of the expertise required by the board; and - c) Favours the diversity of expertise, experience, age and gender.
+For this purpose, any measures designed to ensure that the company has a significant number of female executives are considered to favour gender diversity.

-The results of the prior analysis of the board's needs should be set out in the report by the nomination committee published when calling the general meeting at which the ratification, appointment or re-election of each director is proposed.
+The results of the prior analysis of expertise required by the board should be set out in the report by the nomination committee published when calling the general meeting at which the ratification, appointment or re-election of each director is proposed.